 DISCUSSION

 The spectrum of malignant tumors in SLE patients is variable, although the disease has commonly been associated with hematologic malignancies, mainly NHL.
 The many links between SLE and lymphoma that have been hypothesized include a shared genetic predisposition, chronic stimulation of the immune system, and disproportionate immune responses [7, 14].
-Nevertheless, although the etiology of the increased risk of hematologic malignancies in patients with SLE remains unclear.
+Nevertheless, the etiology of the increased risk of hematologic malignancies in patients with SLE remains unclear.
 We therefore performed a nationwide cohort study to characterize all patients who were diagnosed with lymphoma after a diagnosis of SLE and found that DLBCL was the most frequent histological type.
 Affected patients mostly presented with extranodal disease and had relatively good outcomes, probably owing to the increased clinical care they received for their SLE and earlier diagnosis.
-Testing for EBV (viral load or tissue) was negative in most patients, as reported elsewhere [26, 27], although few underwent EBV testing in our sample.
-In any case, a potential role for EBV in lymphoma cannot be excluded, since case reports point to the occurrence of EBV-positive lymphoproliferative lesions during immunosuppressive treatment in patients affected by autoimmune disease, with spontaneous regression of lymphoma once immunosuppressive drugs have been discontinued [28].
+Testing for EBV (viral load or tissue) was negative in most patients, as reported elsewhere [29, 30], although few underwent EBV testing in our sample.
+In any case, a potential role for EBV in lymphoma cannot be excluded, since case reports point to the occurrence of EBV-positive lymphoproliferative lesions during immunosuppressive treatment in patients affected by autoimmune disease, with spontaneous regression of lymphoma once immunosuppressive drugs have been discontinued [31].

-Among studies in SLE, Pettersson et al. [29] observed that patients who developed SLE at an older age were more susceptible to malignancy.
+Among studies in SLE, Pettersson et al. [32] observed that patients who developed SLE at an older age were more susceptible to malignancy.
 We observed a similar trend and found that the risk of lymphoma was higher in male than in female patients, as seen in the general population.

-In contrast to some studies, which found lymphoma to occur earlier in the course of SLE follow-up care [8, 30], the median duration of SLE was 9 years before the development of lymphoma in our cohort.
+In contrast to some studies, which found lymphoma to occur earlier in the course of SLE follow-up care [8, 33], we found the median duration of SLE to be 9 years before the development of lymphoma.

 While the association between lymphoma and SLE is well established, the risk factors involved in this association remain unclear.
-In this sense, we found a higher prevalence of comorbidities (hypertension, diabetes), pericarditis, hematological abnormalities (hemolytic anemia and splenomegaly), and seizure in the lymphoma group than in the controls.
-Hematological manifestations in particular have also been seen in other cohorts [26, 31, 32].
+In this sense, we found a higher prevalence of comorbidities (hypertension, diabetes), pericarditis, hematological abnormalities (hemolytic anemia and splenomegaly), and seizure in the lymphoma SLE group than in the controls.
+Hematological manifestations in particular have also been seen in other cohorts [29, 34, 35].
 Furthermore, we observed that renal involvement, positive anti-dsDNA, and antimalarial drugs were significantly negatively associated with risk of lymphoma in SLE patients.

-Importantly, our multivariate analysis also revealed the potential protective role of antimalarials in lymphoma.
 Hydroxychloroquine is widely used in the treatment of SLE.
-Besides its well-established effects on skin and joint symptoms, several studies have indicated that hydroxychloroquine has relevant long-term effects in SLE, including reduced long-term damage accrual and decreased long-term mortality [33, 34].
-There is also evidence supporting the association between antimalarials and lower risk of cancer in SLE patients [35-37].
+Besides its well-established effects on skin and joint symptoms, several studies have indicated that hydroxychloroquine has relevant long-term effects in SLE, including reduced long-term damage accrual and decreased long-term mortality [36, 37].
+There is also evidence supporting the association between antimalarials and lower risk of cancer in SLE patients [20, 38, 39].

-The role of immunosuppressive therapies and disease activity in the development of cancer in SLE patients remains controversial [38].
-A possible trend has been suggested between exposure to cyclophosphamide and cumulative steroid use and the subsequent development of lymphoma [36, 39], although further studies are needed for confirmation.
-We did not analyze this trend owing to the lack of information on dates of initiation of therapy in the RELESSER registry.
-However, the mean modified SLICC/ACR damage index was 2 in the lymphoma group (vs 1.1 in the controls), which could reflect higher SLE activity over the years preceding the diagnosis of lymphoma.
-This index is similar to the levels of damage found in larger SLE cohorts [27, 39] and may indicate that damage is one of several factors involved in lymphomagenesis.
+We did not analyze SLE disease activity or the possible role of immunosuppressive therapies in the development of lymphoma in SLE patients, since the start dates for therapy were not recorded in the RELESSER registry.
+However, the mean modified SLICC/ACR damage index was 2 in the lymphoma SLE group (vs 1.1 in the controls), which could reflect higher SLE activity over the years preceding the diagnosis of lymphoma.
+This index is similar to the levels of damage found in larger SLE cohorts [30, 21] and may indicate that damage is one of several factors involved in lymphomagenesis.